Originally posted in 2009. Updated early/late 2017, early 2018, and once again in late 2018.

 It is very likely.
 You need to phone up the test centre on the day using the number on your email confirmation and check.
 Otherwise, you MUST turn up – even if they cancel it at the last minute.
 If you don’t, you’ll probably lose your test fee – or end up having a drawn-out argument over it.
 Make life simple and follow the guidelines.

-Tests do sometimes go out in Nottingham if there is still snow on the ground, but not if it’s on the roads.
-Having said that, as of February 2018 during our visit of “The Beast from the East” (aka the “Kitten in Britain”), I had an early AM test go out with snow on the side roads, repeated snow showers, and a temperature of -4°C showing on my car display.
+Tests do sometimes go out in Nottingham if there is still snow on the ground, but not if it’s on the main roads.
+In February 2018 during our visit by “The Beast from the East” (aka the “Kitten in Britain”), I had an early morning test go out with snow on the side roads, repeated snow showers, and a temperature of -4°C showing on my car display.
 My wiper blade rubbers were solid, and making that horrible sound when they bounce instead of glide.
 I was amazed (but the pupil passed anyway).

 If my test is cancelled, will I have to pay for another?